mja65/Emu68-Imager/docs/download.md

 - Fixed prioritisation of ADFs so that 3.1 ADFs are correctly prioritised (Commodore, then Cloanto, then Escom)
 - Introduced check for latest version of input CSV files at start up to allow for updates without a new version of the tool being required
-- Minor bug fixes (e.g. typos in terminal output)
+- Minor bug fixes (e.g. typos in terminal output, missing screenshot from documentation copied to image)

 1.0.2